sltc2024/sltc2024.github.io/index.md

 The Tenth Swedish Language Technology Conference (SLTC) will take place on **27<sup>th</sup>–29<sup>th</sup> of November 2024** at **Linköping University**, Sweden, with the main conference on Wednesday–Thursday 27<sup>th</sup>-28<sup>th</sup> of November and workshops on Friday, 29<sup>th</sup> of November.
 All researchers and students working on NLP and related fields are invited to participate.

-### Important Dates

-* Workshop Proposal Submission Deadline: ~~23.8.~~
-* Workshop Notification of Acceptance: ~~26.8.~~
-* Extended Abstracts Submission Deadline: ~~15.9.~~
-* Extended Abstracts Notification of Acceptance: ~~14.10.~~
-* Camera-Ready Abstracts: ~~1.11.~~
-* Conference: 27-28.11.
-* Workshops: 29.11.

-### Registration

-The official registration date has passed.
-For late registrations, please contact us first at sltc2024@googlegroups.com.

 ### Program

-The preliminary program is available [here](https://sltc2024.github.io/schema.html).
+The main conference program is available [here](https://sltc2024.github.io/schema.html).
 The main conference will start on the 27. at 13:00 and end on the 28. at 17:00.
 For workshop programs, we refer to their respective websites.

 **Location:** We will be in the B-building at Campus Valla, best accessed via entrance [27](https://link.mazemap.com/YTslGjcU) or [27C](https://link.mazemap.com/9vvAa1q7).
 All oral presentations take place in the [Ada Lovelace](https://link.mazemap.com/jbZlc2rS) lecture hall, and poster sessions and coffee breaks in [Ljusgården](https://link.mazemap.com/8HwwYcHB).